quantifiedcode/python-anti-patterns/docs/maintainability/index.rst

 ==================================

 A program is **maintainable** if it is easy to understand and modify the code even for someone that is unfamiliar with the code base.
-Maintainability is intertwined, but more than readability.

 Avoid the following anti-patterns to increase maintainability and avoid creating `spaghetti code`.